a REQUEST for PROPOSALS

 Over the ensuing years DCR’s project called “Norwottuck Rail Trail” has grown into an idea of creating a state-wide project with a unifying name: MASS CENTRAL RAIL TRAIL; Boston to Northampton.
 This name mirrors the original name of the planned railroad—MASSACHUSETTS CENTRAL RAILROAD.
 A grand and visionary name; much like the NEW YORK CENTRAL RAILROAD.

-Today, the over eighty-eight miles of the land of the former railroad is now in some sort of public or protected status.
+Today, over ninety miles of the land of the former railroad is now in some sort of public or protected status.
 That is to say; a state agency, or a municipality, or a land trust is now preserving it from being segmented or damaged.
-Of that protected mileage, over fifty-one miles are now open and safe for families to enjoy.
+Of that protected mileage, almost fifty four miles are now open and safe for families to enjoy.

 Much of the easy to build out sections are open.
 Most of the remaining sections will be expensive to build out.
 For example, several, large/long missing bridges will need to be rebuilt or replaced.